sethmcleod/eventfeed.js/README.md

 ```

 ## Basic Usage
 To use, just declare a variable and assign to that a new instance of Eventfeed.
-Then when you're ready to initiate the feed, call the `run()` function on your variable.
+When you're ready to initiate the feed, call the `run()` function on your variable.

 ```html
 <script type="text/javascript">